-The trial was a partnership between the Department of Employment (now the Department of Employment, Skills, Small and Family Business), the Behavioural Insights Team and the jobactive provider Mission Providence and tested a variety of methods (or interventions) to increase uptake.
+The trial was a partnership between the Department of Employment (now the Department of Education, Skills and Employment), the Behavioural Insights Team and the jobactive provider Mission Providence and tested a variety of methods (or interventions) to increase uptake.
 The trial ran from July 2016 to October 2016.

 The interventions were informed by key behavioural economics principles and were evaluated using a randomised control methodology.
 The interventions did not vary the overall financial parameters of the program and could be scalable at low cost.
 The changes focused on: